-So how do you connect to your CentOS 8 system via the VNC server?
-To connect to a VNC server, you need to a VNC client.
+So how do you connect to your CentOS 8 desktop via the VNC server?

 dnf install tigervnc

-Once the installation is done, you can test VNC server connection to your CentOS 8 system locally as follows;
+Once the installation is done, you can test VNC server connection to your CentOS 8 system from another host;

-If all is well, you will be prompted to enter the authentication password.
+If all is well, you will be prompted to enter the VNC authentication password.